awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-start-job.md

 weight: 154
 ---

-In this section you are going to start a new rendering job that will be intentionally interrupted by AWS FIS using the experiment that you have created in the previous section.
+In this section you are going to start a new rendering job to be used as the target of the experiment template you created in the previous section.

 {{% notice warning %}}
 This section has dependencies on the completion of the [AWS Batch section]({{< ref batch >}}) of the previous lab.
 Please, ensure that you have followed all the steps and that the previous job has completed.
 Also, verify the output by [following the monitoring steps in the previous lab]({{< ref monitor.md >}})